 All of the boosters in this review (and others available in the US) meet or exceed Federal safety requirements.
 But, they are not all equal in their function, features, safety, or ease of use.
 Here we cover the features and performance results you may want to consider when choosing which booster to purchase.

 Crash test results are key to the performance of boosters and can be instrumental in helping you differentiate between options.
 Every booster must comply with a Federal crash test safety standard, and the NHTSA randomly chooses products for testing each year.
 The chosen boosters are crash tested in a facility designed to simulate a 30 mile per hour head-on collision using a crash sled and crash test dummy.
 The test collects G-force data in sensors located in the test dummy head and chest.
-The sensors measure and record the amount of force exerted on the head and chest, and the information is used to estimate the potential for injury when using each booster.
+The sensors measure and record the amount of force exerted on the head and chest, and the information is utilized to estimate the potential for injury when using each booster.

 Because all of the boosters for sale in the US must pass the Federal requirements, all of the products we tested can be considered safe.
 Some products, however, pass the test with better results indicating (in our mind) an additional level of protection.
 The ten booster seats in this review were tested in the same facility that NHTSA uses, using the same methods and style of the dummy.
 This test method provides us with the data we need to analyze them side-by-side to compare each seat to the others and the Federal maximum allowable G-forces.

 Some of the boosters in this review include LATCH connectors to secure the booster to the car.
 For some, this is for use in combination with the 5-point harness.
-It is also a way of securing the booster to the car, so it isn't free floating when the booster is not in use.
+It is also a way of securing the booster to the car, so it isn't free-floating when the booster is not in use.
 For safety, it is important that boosters not be loose in the car to avoid injury related to impact from the booster hitting a human in the event of an accident.
 LATCH stands for Lower Anchors and Tethers for CHildren (LATCH).
 This connection is easy and simple, and you should use it if available.
 If it is not available, you should always secure the booster to the car using the vehicle belt when not in use to avoid potential injury.

 We gave higher scores to the boosters with lower levels of recorded G forces in their crash test dummy sensors.
 The assumption is that these products offer an extra margin of protection based on crash test results.
 We believe this should be a factor parents consider when making a decision about which seat to purchase.